 However, don’t make the mistake of thinking that a higher number is always better.
 The effectiveness of a probiotic has more to do with the specific strains it contains.
 Having the right strains for your goals is far more important than just a high CFU count.
 A well-designed probiotic formula will have research-backed strains at a clinically effective dose.

-Finding the Best Time to Take Them
+What's the Best Time of Day to Take Probiotics?

 People often wonder about the perfect time to take their probiotics: morning or night?
 With food or on an empty stomach?
 The simple truth is that consistency matters more than timing.
 The most crucial factor is to take your probiotic every single day.